biggie-boss/LoreRim/README.md

 - Phynaster blessing changed to 5% damage reflect and 5% spell asborb because he's all about living long or whatever.
 Devotee - gain 200 armor rating and 50% disease/poison resist while standing still.
 - Rajhin Follower Gold is now a 10% chance to find it instead of a guarantee.
 However, the amounts are now larger (between 100 - 1000 gold possible).
 Devotee also gets - No fall damage if not wearing heavy armor.
 - Sakatal Follower reworked to every 30 days passed gain 100 AR and 2% spell absorb.
 At 365 days caps to 1250 and 25% absorb chance.
-- Sanguine devotee ability gives 100 health/magicka/stamina while using potions/food/alcohol.
-Added better conditions to sanguine so that buffs are more consistent
+- Sanguine follower reworked: Gain 100% regeneration and 25 attributes while using alcohol, skooma or other harmful alchemy.
+Devotee: Pray in combat to force nearest hostile to dance for 20 seconds.
+Dancing targets take up to 20% more damage.
 - Sithis blessing dropped to 10% sneak attacks.
 Sithis Follower also finds flesh on humans, rare chance to find extra daedra heart on daedra
 - Sheogorath Follower also gets 2x stronger cheese.
 Devotee also gets all skills lvl 25 or below are 20% better
 - Shor - Follower Take almost no poise damage.
 Deal up to 15% more and take up to 15% less physical damage against all non-human or animal races.
 Devotee now also gains "Damage against the elements increased by 15% and 7.5% to magic resistance."